Swallow (2019 film): Production

 In September 2016, it was announced that Carlo Mirabella-Davis would direct the film based on a screenplay that he wrote.
+He drew inspiration from his grandmother's obsessive-compulsive disorder (OCD) to create the story of a pregnant housewife who develops the disorder pica, which causes her to ingest inanimate objects.
+Mirabella-Davis stated that his grandmother developed various rituals of control due to her unhappy marriage and the increasing sense of powerlessness in her life.
+She was eventually placed in a mental institution, where she received treatments such as electroshock therapy, insulin shock therapy, and a non-consensual lobotomy.
+Mirabella-Davis wanted to make a film about his grandmother's experience, but he realized that hand washing, her primary OCD symptom, was not very cinematic.
+Instead, he chose to focus on pica and explore the attraction that people with this disorder have to ingesting objects.

-Mynette Louie, Mollye Asher were slated to produce the film along with Syncopated Films and Standalone Productions.
+Mynette Louie and Mollye Asher were slated to produce the film along with Syncopated Films and Standalone Productions.
 In May 2018, Haley Bennett, Austin Stowell, Elizabeth Marvel, David Rasche and Denis O'Hare joined the cast of the film.
 Carole Baraton, Frédéric Fiore were also announced as producers under their Charades and Logical Pictures banners, respectively.
 Joe Wright, Bennett, Constantin Briest, Johann Comte, Pierre Mazars, Eric Tavitian and Sam Bisbee were named executive producers.

 Filming

-Principal photography began in May 2018.
+Principal photography began on April 28, 2018.
 The film was shot in a glass home in Highland, New York, along the Hudson River, and at a nearby farm.
 Mirabella-Davis attributes the selection of the home to its Hitchcock-like appearance.
 He also has compared the home's nearby river to a "mood ring", representing freedom, power and danger, a stark contrast to the powerless life that protagonist Hunter finds herself living.

 In a 2020 interview, production designer Erin Magill noted that inspiration for the film's overall aesthetic and strong visual look was taken from films such as Safe and Rosemary's Baby.
 She was also inspired by famous photographers such as Tina Barney, Philip Lorca-diCorcia and Gregory Crewdson.

 Release

-Swallow had its world premiere at the Tribeca Film Festival on April 28, 2019.
+Swallow had its world premiere at the Tribeca Film Festival on April 28, 2019, where Bennett received the award for Best Actress.
 Shortly thereafter, IFC Films acquired American distribution rights.
-It was released in France on January 15, 2020, by UFO Distribution and in the United States on March 6, 2020.
+It was released in France on January 15, 2020, by UFO Distribution, and in the United States on March 6, 2020.
 It tied for the highest-grossing film in the U.S. for the week of April 17, 2020, though earning just $2,490 from a handful of drive-in theaters during the COVID-19 pandemic, with a total of $31,646 in its seven-week run up to that point.